richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

-The location of the study area is the grassland areas of the ACT, Australia, represented by the figure below.
+The location of the study area is the grassland areas of the ACT, Australia, represented by Fig. 1.